 Girls usually go through less complex epispadias surgery than boys.
 The type of surgery may depend on how the doctor diagnoses epispadias.
 If epispadias diagnosis has been done at birth, urinary control will not be a problem.
 The doctors can -

 The recovery period depends on how complex the surgery or treatment is.
 Children who had a minor procedure will come back home in a day or two and will recover quickly.
 Epispadias repair may be one process of many that they need, for the children with bladder exstrophy.
 They might need to stay in the hospital for a longer period.
-Recovery will also take longer in these cases.
+Recovery will also take longer in these type of cases.

 Both epispadias and hypospadias are congenital disabilities involving the urethra.
 Both describe the position of the urethral opening.
 But the two are different in many ways, like -